 To start, let’s do some basic maths.
 Pitched roofs in the UK were generally designed to last 50-60 years depending on the exposure to the elements.
 After which time either the back pointing fails, nail fatigue sets in, the roof tile surface wears out and crumbles, or the bitumen felt below starts to fail.

-Solar PV Panel Guarantees and Feed-in Tariff Schemes (FITs) last 20-25 years and have been fitted to more than 500,000 homes in the UK*.
-So if you consider that in 1960 there were 20 million homes and in 2014 there are 25 million homes, then you can see that on average 8-out-of-10 homes in the UK have roofs that are 50 years and older.
+Solar PV Panel Guarantees and Feed-in Tariffs (FIT) schemes last 20-25 years and have been fitted to more than 500,000 homes in the UK*.
+So if you consider that in 1960 there were 20 million homes and in 2014 there are 25 million homes, then you can see that, on average, 8 out of 10 homes in the UK have roofs that are 50 years and older.

 This means that in the mad solar ‘gold rush’ that occurred between 2009 and 2012, the vast majority of roofs in the UK that had these solar panels fitted will soon be in need of basic routine maintenance, major roof repairs, or even re-roofs within the next few years.
 The bad news is the cost of this problem is certainly going to bite.
 Here’s a typical example:

-So, all-in-all the cost is over five-times more to repair a roof with solar panels, than one without.
+So, all in all, the cost is over five times as much to repair a roof with solar panels than one without.

-From our experience, which involves carrying out a lot of costly repairs on roofs that have not been properly surveyed prior to Solar PV Panels fitted, we would recommend paying for an independent qualified and competent roofing company to survey and inspect the roof surface internally and externally and give you a written report on its condition (Ploughcroft’s Eco Roof department currently do this at a cost of £199 plus VAT).
+From our experience, which involves carrying out a lot of costly repairs on roofs that have not been properly surveyed prior to having Solar PV Panels fitted, we would recommend paying for an independent, qualified and competent roofing company to survey and inspect the roof surface internally and externally and give you a written report on its condition.
+(Ploughcroft’s Eco Roof department currently do this at a cost of £199 plus VAT.)
 Make sure the roofing company surveyor is professionally qualified and carries Professional Indemnity Insurance cover.

 *According to figures taken from the Department of Climate and Energy Change earlier this year.